Since the beginning of 2022 I’ve been working full time as an indie game developer. First of all, some background on myself.

 Great, I couldn’t be happier!

 Working on your own games is really fulfilling and I’m incredibly grateful for this opportunity.
 I’ve really enjoyed (co)writing the script for Tourist Trap, this is something I couldn’t have anticipated.
-Seeing your game come to life bit by bit is really nice and motivating.
-As a programmer-first dev getting console experience is great and no matter what happens when the game is released the knowledge has already been gained.

 Weekly meetings (virtual, actually) were great to focus and push through development of the script and puzzles when things felt a little slow.
 We got a lot stuff done in a month with one ~2 hour call each week.